Shreeramghimire/AI_Engineering/Keras.md

 - Sigmoid / Tanh: Historically popular, they squash numbers into tight ranges (0 to 1 or -1 to 1).
 As discussed earlier, they are rarely used in hidden layers today because they cause the vanishing gradient problem.

+**Output Layer Specialists**

+- Softmax: Used for multi-class classification (e.g., deciding if an image is a cat, dog, or bird).
+It takes all output numbers and scales them into a probability distribution that adds up exactly to 1.0 (100%).

+- Linear (No Activation): Used for regression tasks (e.g., predicting the exact numeric price of a house), where the output can be any arbitrary number.